yaricom/neat-libraries-compared/README.md

 # The Performance Metrics

-To find the most performant library, we need to determine the performance evaluation metrics that will be used to compare different libraries.
+To find the most performant library, we need to determine the performance evaluation metrics that will be used to compare the efficiency of different libraries when searching for solvers of particular CS benchmark problems.

-In this experiment, the following metrics are used:
+In our experiments, the following metrics are used:
  - success rate (the number of successful trials among total trials)
  - the average duration of one epoch of evolution among all trials/generations
  - the average number of generations per trial